obonaventure/cnp3/Missions/S6/ip1.rst

 The network layer contains two types of protocols :

  - the *data plane* protocols such as IP that define the format of the packets that are exchanged between routers and how they must be forwarded
  - the *routing protocols*, that are part of the *control plane*.
-Routers exchange routing messages in order to build their routing tables and forwarding tables to forward the packets in the data plane
+Routers exchange routing messages in order to build their routing and forwarding tables to forward the packets in the data plane

 Several types of routing protocols are used in computer networks.
 In this set of exercises, you will study intradomain routing protocols.
 More precisely, you  will analyse the operation of routing protocols that use distance vectors or link-state.